Code-Institute-Submissions/KitesurfingTechie-Kitesurfing-for-Beginners/README.md

 Contact page - A page which gives the users plenty of information on how to contact and find us if they need assistance with anything.

-Below is everything that I used throughout development which helped with building the website.
+<h1>Below is everything that I used throughout development which helped with building the website.</h1>

 HTML: - HTMl5 provided the content and the structure of my website.
 I used a few semantic elements where possible.